Li-Zhi-4/leavoda/README.md

 npm install
 npm run dev
 ```
-Check out the app the vite default port: http://localhost:5173/
+The app will run on the vite default port: localhost:5173

 Or, checkout a running version of this app hosted by Netlify: https://leavoda.netlify.app/